Home » Recipes » Soup » Broccoli Cheddar Soup Loaded With Vegetables

-What Makes This the Best Broccoli Cheddar Soup?
+What Makes This the Best Broccoli Cheddar Cheese Soup?

-I also like when you can detect pieces of broccoli in this soup, so I take care to not blitz the broccoli too much.
-Of course, you can make it smoother if you like.
+• Tasty bits of broccoli.
+I also like it when I can see and taste the pieces of broccoli in my cheese soup, so I take care to not blitz the broccoli too much.
+Of course, if you’d rather the broccoli go undetected, blend as much as you’d like!

-Veggies: I packed quite a lot of vegetables into this soup, but nobody will ever know.
-The potato and cauliflower mixture somewhat “melts” into the rest of the soup, adding natural thickening power, extra flavor, and good-for-you nutrients…in a super secretive way.
+• Plenty of veggies.
+I packed quite a lot of vegetables into this soup, but nobody will ever know.
+A sneaky mix of potato and cauliflower blends in with the rest of the soup.
+It acts as a natural thickener and makes the soup extra wholesome.

 Recipe Ingredients

 When I said this soup is loaded with vegetables, I meant it.
-Not only will you find the obvious broccoli here, but also cauliflower, onion, potatoes, and carrots.
-There’s so much goodness going on!
+Of course, there’s the obvious broccoli in there, but there’s also cauliflower, onion, potatoes, and carrots.
+So much goodness going on!
+Have a look at my ingredient notes here and scroll to the recipe card after the post for a printable list with amounts.

 How to Make Broccoli Cheddar Soup

 • Cook the bacon.
-In a large pot, fry the bacon until chewy-crisp.
-Then crumble or chop into small pieces.
+Take out a large pot and fry up the bacon until it’s chewy-crisp or to your liking.
+Then, crumble or chop it into small pieces.

 • Prepare the soup base.
-Leave 2 tablespoons of bacon fat in the large pot and add the butter.
-Sautee the onion and garlic.
-Stir in the flour, then whisk in the half and half.
-Add the remaining chicken broth and bay leaf.
-Simmer until slightly thickened.
+Get onion and garlic sautéeing with butter in the same pot that you cooked the bacon.
+Stir in the flour, then whisk in the half-and-half.
+Pour in the remaining chicken broth and bay leaf and simmer until that’s slightly thickened.

 • Cook the carrots and broccoli.
-Add the broccoli and carrots to the broth mixture.
-Simmer until tender.
-Remove the bay lay and add half of the soup mixture into the blender.
-Blend until smooth.
-Add it back to the pot, along with the potato mixture.
+Add the broccoli and carrots and let them simmer until tender.
+Next, fish out the bay leaf.
+Pour half of the soup mixture into the blender and blend until smooth.
+Add it back to the pot along with the potato purée from earlier.

 • Add the finishing touches.
-Stir in the cheese until completely melted.
-Taste and add salt if needed.
+Lastly, melt in the cheese and season to taste.
 Serve with bacon pieces and sharp cheddar for garnish.

-My favorite way to thicken this soup?
-By adding more cheese, of course!
+• Add more cheese.
+My favorite way to thicken this soup is by adding more cheese, of course!

-If you’d like to loosen up the soup a bit, simply add more broth until you like the texture.
-You could also use milk.
+If you’d like to loosen up soup that’s too thick, simply add more broth until you like the texture.
+You could also use extra half-and-half or milk.
 Taste and adjust the seasoning, as you might want to add a bit more salt and pepper.

 Tips for Success